emacsattic/call-graph/README.md

 Currently when parsing calling relations, header files is excluded.
 Lots more need to be improved.

-# Todo
+# Features

 - [x] Navigate to the caller file location.
+- [x] Use call-graph cache data to improve performance.
+- [x] Support filter when searching for callers.
 - [ ] Incrementally generate sub caller.
-- [x] Use call-graph cache data to improve performance.
 - [ ] Support mark sub caller tree as negtive match.
-- [x] Support filter when searching for callers.
+- [ ] Add font to distinguish between active/non-active caller.
 - [ ] Support persistence of call-graph cache data.
 - [ ] Add async support for call-graph generation.